-The ProStart program offers the following courses:
+The Culinary Management program offers the following courses:

 ProStart I/ProStart II

 This course from the National Restaurant Association Educational Foundation and Colorado Restaurant Foundation introduces students to a competency-based foodservice & hospitality management curriculum offered to students in grades 10-12.
 It is a study of culinary arts, restaurant and lodging management, employability skills, and business entrepreneurship coupled with paid mentored work internships in a broad spectrum of industry restaurant, foodservice, and lodging operations.
 Students who wish to obtain the national ProStart certification must complete a 400 - hour guided internship and pass the exams for both ProStart I & II.
 Successful participants in the program will have the opportunity to receive college credits, earn industry certifications and credentials, compete in the ProStart Invitational Competitions, and apply for industry scholarships.
-FCCLA is also an integral part of this course.

 Prerequisites: N/A except Grandview High School & Smoky Hill High School students required one year of ProStart from home school.
-Suggested prerequisite - Culinary Essentials I & II (formerly Foods & Nutrition Gourment Foods)

 Length: 1 Year